 Your new go-to for effortless, impressive dinner.

-The chicken and creamy sauce speak for themselves, so I like to keep the sides simple rice, pasta (spaghetti is perfect!), parmesan green beans, caesar salad or mashed potatoes are great for soaking up all that sauce.
-It’s also irresistible with some crusty bread for dipping, like this garlic bread.
+The chicken and creamy sauce speak for themselves, so I like to keep the sides simple like rice, spaghetti or creamy mashed potatoes are great for soaking up all that sauce.
+It’s also irresistible with some crusty bread for dipping, like this homemade garlic bread.

-Sun-dried Tomatoes – I’ve made this recipe with and without sun-dried tomatoes, and after testing both ways, I can say they really make a difference.
-When chopped into strips, they blend into the sauce beautifully and add a rich flavor that ties everything together.
-They’re optional, but I highly recommend them for that extra burst of flavor.
+Sun-dried Tomatoes – I’ve made this recipe with and without them, and after testing both versions, I can confidently say they add something special.
+Sliced into thin strips, they soften into the sauce and bring a subtle sweetness and richness that balances the cream and cheese.
+They’re optional, but if you’re aiming for that “what is in this?” reaction, I highly recommend including them.

 Marry Me Chicken Step-by-Step